reinerben/songbase/README.md

 ### Options:
 ***--base \<dir\>***
 Base folder for searching playlists.
 If playlists *\<list\>* are specified it defaults to the folder of the first playlist.
 If '*-*' is specified it defaults to the current working directory.

+***--out \<file\>***
+If a playlist has been modified the changes are written to the specified file.
+If '-' is specified for \<file\> the playlist is written to standard output.
+If option '--out' is used only one playlist argument can be specified.

 ***--dryrun***
 No changes are made.
 Only report what would be done.